 One of the primary reasons to compete in spring tournaments is to help increase a player’s basketball recruitment.
 This is especially important for older teams in the 15U – 17U age range that are either just starting their basketball recruiting or trying to improve it.

 While the NPI weekend is not an NCAA evaluation period, we have embraced that restriction and seek to accommodate the NCAA DII, DII, NAIA and 2-year college coaches.
-Plus, we have started to stream games from our main courts, allowing all NCAA Division I coaches to watch games online.

 The accommodations have worked.